-Having a voice in decisions about your health care treatment is important.
-By planning in advance, patients can be sure that their family and loved ones are aware of their values and wishes regarding end-of-life care.
-At times, as health care workers and care providers, we may need to encourage these conversations.
+Having a voice in decisions about our health care treatment is important.
+By planning in advance individuals and patients can be sure that their family and loved ones are aware of their values and wishes regarding end-of-life care.
+As health care workers and care providers, we may need to encourage these conversations.
 This can be difficult and may need to be initiated with our patients at varying stages of illness.